mech/Notes/DevOps/Docker/volume.md

 // Mount host directory /src/webapp into container at /opt/webapp
 // Use :ro for read-only mount
-// The content inside /opt/webapp will be replaced by the host's one ▶ sudo docker run -d -v /src/webapp:/opt/webapp ubuntu
+// The content inside /opt/webapp will be replaced by the host's one
+// Not available on Dockerfile as VOLUME instruction due to the nature
+// of portability.
+▶ sudo docker run -d -v /src/webapp:/opt/webapp ubuntu

 // Similar effect to VOLUME instruction